Duration

 Overview

-The program, designed to be undertaken part-time over twelve months, combines flexible online study with immersive clinical learning and clinical competency assessment at your employing healthcare service.
+The Graduate Certificate in Cancer Nursing will develop your capacity to work effectively within a multidisciplinary team and provide the highest level of cancer care.
+The program, designed for part-time study over twelve months, combines flexible online study with immersive clinical learning and clinical competency assessment at your employing healthcare service.

 You will develop a sound understanding of the theory and scientific advances that underpin the comprehensive care and management of people affected by cancer.
 You will apply this knowledge to clinical practice, demonstrating the ability to competently care for patients with complex care requirements using evidence-based and scientific approaches.